House committee says Trump claim of privilege should be rejected - ExBulletin

 House committee says Trump claim of privilege should be rejected

-WASHINGTON The House committee investigating the January 6 insurgency on Capitol Hill said Thursday the Supreme Court should suspend an appeals court ruling requiring the National Archives to turn over documents from former President Donald Trump who could shed light on the events leading up to and including that day.
+WASHINGTON (AP) The House committee investigating the January 6 insurgency on Capitol Hill said Thursday the Supreme Court should stay an appeals court ruling forcing the National Archives to turn over documents to former President Donald Trump who could shed light on the events leading up to and including that day.

 In a file filed with the court, the committee’s lawyers argued that it was within their jurisdiction to seek the information.

-Lawyers said, however, that if the court “nonetheless believed” that a review was warranted, “the Congressional defendants respectfully request that the matter be resolved expeditiously.”
+Lawyers have said, however, that if the court nonetheless finds that a review is warranted, defendants in Congress respectfully request that the case be resolved expeditiously.

-The nine-member Congressional committee is not only investigating Trump’s conduct on January 6 when he told a rally crowd to “fight like hell” shortly before rioters invaded them. security forces, but also on its efforts in the previous months to challenge the election results or impede a peaceful transfer of power.
+The nine-member Congressional committee is not only investigating Trump’s conduct on January 6 when he told a rally crowd to fight like hell shortly before rioters invaded the forces of order, but also on his efforts over the previous months to challenge the election results or obstruct a peaceful transfer. power.

-Trump attacked the committee’s work and continued to promote unfounded conspiracy theories of widespread election fraud, even though Joe Biden’s victory was certified by all 50 states.
+Trump attacked committee work and continued to promote unfounded conspiracy theories of widespread election fraud, even though Joe Bidens’ victory was certified by all 50 states.
 His claims have been refuted by courts across the country.

-In suing to prevent the National Archives from handing over documents, Trump’s lawyers said the committee had “no legitimate legislative purpose” to search for them and granting access to the documents would undermine the executive privilege of future presidents.
+In suing to prevent the National Archives from handing over documents, Trump’s lawyers said the committee had no legitimate legislative purpose to search for them and that granting access to the documents would infringe the executive privilege of future presidents. .

 The committee says the documents, including presidential journals, visitor logs, drafts of speeches and handwritten notes, are critical to its investigation into the deadly riot on Capitol Hill aimed at overturning the results of the presidential election in 2020.